-SINGAPORE - Singapore and Malaysia may have been spared the haze in the past few days because of fewer fires in Indonesia, the National Environment Agency (NEA) said.
+Singapore and Malaysia may have been spared the haze in the past few days because of fewer fires in Indonesia, the National Environment Agency (NEA) said yesterday.

-Weather services director Patricia Ee said the number of hot spots or fires observed in Sumatra - ground zero for the haze - fell from 42 at 4pm on Thursday to just 15 at the same time on Friday.
+Weather services director Patricia Ee said the number of hot spots or fires observed in Sumatra - ground zero for the haze - fell from 42 at 4pm on Thursday to just 15 at the same time yesterday.

 "It rained a bit in Sumatra.
 The extent of the fires may also have changed such that wind does not carry them to Singapore," she explained.

 Indonesia has also carried out cloud-seeding - which artificially creates rain - and water-bombing efforts to combat the fires.

 While the exact number of fires is difficult to determine because clouds may have obscured the view of the ground, NEA deputy chief executive officer Joseph Hui said the haze over Sumatra itself has "thinned".